ibm-cloud-docs/pattern-openshift-vpc-mz-resiliency/ROKS on VPC Multi-Zone Resiliency-Pattern-final.md

 # 1. Pattern Objectives

-The objective of this pattern is to provide a resilient solution design for Red Hat OpenShift Kubernetes Service (ROKS) on a Virtual Private Cloud (VPC) architecture deployment, on IBM Cloud, that meets high availability requirements for enterprise workloads that require persistent storage.
+The objective of this pattern is to provide a resilient solution design for Red Hat OpenShift Kubernetes Service (ROKS) on a Virtual Private Cloud (VPC) architecture deployment, on {{site.data.keyword.Bluemix_notm}}, that meets high availability requirements for enterprise workloads that require persistent storage.
 This pattern is intended to:

--   Accelerate and simplify solution design by providing a standard IBM Cloud deployment architecture reference following the [IBM Architecture Design Framework](https://cloud.ibm.com/docs/architecture-framework).
+-   Accelerate and simplify solution design by providing a standard {{site.data.keyword.Bluemix_notm}} deployment architecture reference following the [IBM Architecture Design Framework](https://cloud.ibm.com/docs/architecture-framework).
 -   Provide a prescriptive, end-2-end enterprise-class solution design, with diagrams, component architecture decisions along with rationale for cloud component selection to meet enterprise requirements.
 -   Ensure requirements can be met from a performance, system availability and security perspective.